-Persons responsible for standard tier premises (or "standard duty premises") would be required to put in place appropriate and reasonably practicable public protection procedures to be followed by staff in the event of a terrorist attack at the premises or in the immediate vicinity, including ensuring there are procedures in place to (i) provide information to individuals on the premises and (ii) evacuate, invacuate or lockdown the premises.
-For these smaller venues there would be no expectation to incur costly or put in place physical measures.
+Persons responsible for standard tier premises (or "standard duty premises") will be required to implement appropriate and reasonably practicable public protection procedures for staff to follow in the event of a terrorist attack at the premises or in the immediate vicinity, including procedures to (i) provide information to individuals on the premises and (ii) evacuate, invacuate, or lockdown the premises.
+For these smaller venues there is no expectation to incur costly or implement physical measures.

-Enhanced tier premises (or "enhanced duty premises") would also be required to comply with the requirements above, but appropriate and reasonably practicable public protection procedures would need to be documented and provided to the regulator (see below) and would include procedures that could be expected to reduce the vulnerability of the premises or event to an act of terrorism.
-This might include the monitoring of premises and their immediate vicinity, controlling the movement of individuals into, out of and within the premises or event and physical safety and security.
-It also would include measures relating to the security of information which may reveal vulnerabilities and assist in the planning, preparation, or execution of acts of terrorism particularly what is appropriate to share, where and with whom.
+Enhanced tier premises (or "enhanced duty premises") will also be required to comply with the requirements above, but appropriate and reasonably practicable public protection procedures must also be documented and provided to the regulator (see below), including procedures that may be expected to reduce the vulnerability of the premises or event to an act of terrorism.
+This might include the monitoring of premises and their immediate vicinity, controlling the movement of individuals into, out of, and within the premises or event, and physical safety and security.
+It also includes measures relating to the security of information which may reveal vulnerabilities and assist in the planning, preparation, or execution of acts of terrorism, particularly what is appropriate to share, where, and with whom.

-The requirement for procedures to be "reasonably practicable" would allow those responsible persons to factor in the nature of the qualifying premises or event, ensuring a tailored approach whilst complying with the requirements of the draft legislation.
+The requirement for procedures to be "reasonably practicable" allows those responsible persons to factor in the nature of the qualifying premises or event, encouraging a tailored approach whilst complying with the Act's requirements.